Joseph-Alp/Chem-308-Portfolio/MLW5.md

 % repvals=(ones(pts,1))*v';
 % shiftvecs=srtvecs+repvals;
 ```
 Here, we begin to delve into setting up our PIB.
 Please follow the comments for each portion of code denoted by the "%" before each line to understand its function in MatLab.
+This portion of code deals with the animations for each graph generated, discussed [here](/MasterTDSE.md).

 ```Matlab
 %New Content